paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

     (viii) Any other goods that are not incorporated into the good, if the use of such goods in the production of the good can reasonably be demonstrated to be a part of that production.

-(9) **Intermediate material** — The term “intermediate material” means a material that is self-produced, used in the production of a good, and designated pursuant to subsection (b)(10) of this section.
+(9) **Intermediate material** — The term “intermediate material” means a material that is self-produced, used in the production of a good, and designated pursuant to subsection (b)(10).

 (10) **Marque** — The term “marque” means the trade name used by a separate marketing division of a motor vehicle assembler.